python-mode/python-mode/readme.md

 **filetype-plugin** (`:help filetype-plugin-on`) and **filetype-indent** (`:help filetype-indent-on`) must be enabled to use python-mode.

-# Troubleshooting
+# Troubleshooting/Debugging

 If your python-mode doesn't work:

-1. **(From the FAQ)** Start python mode with:
+**(From the FAQ)** Start python mode with:
-    `vim -u <path_to_pymode>/debugvimrc.vim`
+`vim -i NONE -u <path_to_pymode>/debugvimrc.vim`
 Reproduce the error and submit your python mode debug file.
-You check its location with `:messages` for something like:
+You can check its location with `:messages` for something like:
 `pymode debug msg 1: Starting debug on: 2017-11-18 16:44:13 with file /tmp/pymode_debug_file.txt`.
 Please submit the entire content of the file along with a reasoning of why the plugin seems broken.
+***Do check for sensitive information in the file before submitting.***

 # Frequent problems